johnckealy/skewt-api/README.md

 *A Flask REST API providing data from the upper atmosphere in near-real time.*

-This will soon be live at api.skewt.org.
+This API is live at `api.skewt.org`.

 You can query the radiosonde (weather balloon) data from any meteorological station if you know the station's identification number.
 A list of station details is included in the repository (or simple use the `available` route).